aarneranta/python-course-gbg/extralab/extralab.md

 ### Arbitrary expressions and abstract syntax trees

-Algebraic expressions in general may not be polynomials, but formed by the operators in arbitrary ways.
+Algebraic expressions in general need not be polynomials, but can be formed by the operators in arbitrary ways.
 An example is
 ```
 (x + 1)^3
 ```